You Are Invited to Participate in Jubilee Three Anti-Racism Training: Learning Together About Systemic Racism, Acclaimed Program, Experienced Trainers

 Trainers are Paula Cole Jones, Dr Leon Spencer and Lutricia Callair.

-Enrollment is limited so sign up today! $170 per participant. $85 for second or third person in same household.
+Enrollment is limited so sign up today! $170 per participant, $85 for second or third person in same household.
 First person must register at $170 for subsequent family members to receive the discount.
-Contributions in support of this work are welcome.
+The Long Island UU Council (LIAC) is offering a 50% registration scholarship for the first 35 members of LIAC congregations.
+The LIAC Scholarship is on a first come first serve basis for those who register by December 30th.
 We encourage people seeking scholarships to request support from their local congregation.

 There is a limit of 70 participants for this training.